Dharundds/ChatRoom/README.md

 ~This web application is built using Python's Flask and javascript for backend and HTML and CSS for frontend.

 ## Visit

 ~This web application is hosted using AWI [here](http://centigrade-chatroom.southindia.azurecontainer.io:5000/).

-~To run the application localy clone this repo and cd into it and run `flask run` .
+~To run the application localy clone this repo and cd into it and run

+        flask run

+(or)

+~Build the docker image using

+        docker build --tag <NAME> .
+and Run using

+        docker run --name <NAME> -p 5000:5000 <NAME>

 ## Host

 ~kindly refer [here](https://github.com/Dharundds/ChatRoom/blob/main/host.md) for detailed info on hosting using heroku.

 ## Acknowledgements